thomaswelton/mondo-tfl/README.md

 open http://localhost:3000
 ```

-You'll then need to login, which will then take you through the Mondo OAuth implementation.
+1. Click *Login with Mondo*
-Once logged in you need to provide your Transport for London `username` & `password`.
+2. Once you're redirected back to MondoTFL you will need to provide your `username` & `password` for Transport for London.
+3. Click *Go!*, this will then query TFL and get your contactless cards.
+4. Select the card from the list which matches your Mondo card.

-With credentials for both TFL & Mondo stored the following rake tasks can be run:
+With credentials for both TFL & Mondo stored and your Mondo card selected we can now run the following:

 ```
 rake mt:pull_journeys